jyztintan/tp/docs/UserGuide.md

 ### Realodex Tutorial
 **Welcome** to your first session with Realodex.
 We've designed this tutorial to **help new users familiarize themselves** with the functionality and flow of the application.
-Follow along in this short tutorial to get a feel of how Realodex works.
+Follow along to get a feel of how Realodex works.
 Let's begin!

 1. **Starting Realodex.** Launch Realodex.
 The app will show up as follows:
    <a href="images/tutorial/Launch.png" style="display: block; margin: 0 auto; text-align: center;">